eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 I remember the first time I heard about Gaussian Processes.
 It was the summer of 2016, while I was at CERN, and another student was working on a project using Gaussian Processes.
 I remember him sounding very smart talking about "kernel functions" and other stuff and thinking I could never understand that.
 Well, here I am - two years later.
 And with a better understanding of Gaussian Processes and  regression.
 Hopefully it all makes sense to you.

 Gaussian process regression (GPR) is general method for predicting continuous valued outputs.
-It's very powerful, stronger than normal linear regression and support vector machines.
+It's very powerful, much stronger than normal linear regression.
 But, before we go more into it, there are some concepts you should be familiar with if you want to fully appreciate and understand GPR.
 In particular, you should know about the multivariate Gaussian distribution and Bayesian linear regression.
 I’ll briefly talk about them right now, but I can’t possibly substitute for a more thorough reading of these topics.

 The main mathematical structure behind GPR is the **multivariate Gaussian distribution**.
 The multivariate Gaussian distributions is simply an extension of the univariate Gaussian distribution to $$n$$ dimensions.
 If a univariate Gaussian desribes one random variable, then a multivariate Gaussian describes an entire vector of random variables.
 However, it doesn't just describe the behavior of each component, is also describes how the components vary with each other.